adlemich/go-process-controller/README.md

  - Reads from a configuration file about which processes it shall start and monitor
  - Logging with rotating logs, and configurable max file size
- - Launching and monitoring processes x Run and wait for it to finish with timeout x Run without window (hidden) x Redirect stdout and stderr to logiles x allow to restart a process if it terminates with max retries
+ - Launching and monitoring processes
+    - Run and wait for it to finish with timeout
+    - Run without window (hidden)
+    - Redirect stdout and stderr to logiles
+    - allow to restart a process if it terminates with max retries